 To prepare exceptional professionals who will impact the health profession today and tomorrow.

-As educators in health we hold the following core values:
+As educators in health, we hold the following core values:

 Professional and ethical behavior

-Respect and appreciation for diversity
+Respect and appreciate diversity